Orchestral Favorites: History

-An early version of the album titled Six Things was cut as a demo acetate disc at Kendun Recorders in Burbank, California in April 1976.
-This was a different edit which included Re-Gyptian Strut and Music For Guitar & Low Budget Orch, which were later cut from the album.
+An early version of the album titled Six Things was cut as a demo acetate disc at Kendun Recorders in Burbank, California, in April 1976.
+This was a different edit which included "Re-Gyptian Strut" and "Music For Guitar & Low Budget Orchestra", which were later cut from the album.
 The same year Zappa negotiated a distribution deal for an orchestral album with Columbia Masterworks, but the deal fell through when Columbia did not agree to Zappa's terms.
 Zappa also played a demo disc of an unreleased orchestral album in 1976, according to biographer Barry Miles.

-In May 1976 Zappa's relationship with manager and business partner Herb Cohen ended in litigation.
+In May 1976, Zappa's relationship with manager and business partner Herb Cohen ended in litigation.
 Zappa and Cohen's company DiscReet Records was distributed by Warner Bros.
 Records.
-At this point Zappa was still contracted to deliver four more albums to Warner for release on Discreet.
+At this point, Zappa was still contracted to deliver four more albums to Warner for release on Discreet.

-In March 1977 Zappa delivered master tapes for all four albums to Warner to fulfill this contract.
+In March 1977, Zappa delivered master tapes for all four albums to Warner to fulfill this contract.
 Zappa did not receive payment from Warner upon delivery of the tapes, which was a contract violation.
-In a 1978 radio interview Zappa listed the four albums delivered to Warner and called this album by the title Zappa Orchestral Favorites.
+In a 1978 radio interview, Zappa listed the four albums delivered to Warner and called this album by the title Zappa Orchestral Favorites.

-After a long legal between Zappa and Warner, the Discreet label eventually released four Zappa albums during 1978 and 1979: Zappa In New York, Studio Tan, Sleep Dirt and Orchestral Favorites.
+During a long legal battle, Warner eventually released four Zappa albums on Discreet during 1978 and 1979: Zappa In New York, Studio Tan, Sleep Dirt and Orchestral Favorites.
 (Since Zappa In New York was configured as a two-LP set, the complete four individual album collection actually contains a total of five full-length LPs.)

 Much of the material from these four albums was also edited by Zappa into a four-LP box set called Läther.
 Zappa announced this album in a mid September 1977 interview where he described it as his "current album".
 Three tracks from Orchestral Favorites also were included in Läther: "Pedro's Dowry", "Naval Aviation in Art?", and "Duke of Prunes" (titled there as "The Duke of Orchestral Prunes".)

 Zappa negotiated a distribution deal with Phonogram Inc. to release Läther as the first release on the Zappa Records label.
 The album was scheduled for a Halloween October 31, 1977 release date.
 But Warner claimed ownership of the material and threatened legal action, forcing Zappa to shelve the project.

-As Zappa had delivered only the tapes to Warner, Orchestral Favorites was released in May 1979 with no musician credits.
+As Zappa had delivered only the tapes to Warner, Orchestral Favorites was released in May 1979 with no musician or music publishing credits.
 Warner also commissioned sleeve art by cartoonist Gary Panter, which was not approved by Zappa.
+The album went out of print when the Warner/Discreet distribution agreement ended in 1982.